 The IRS provides an extensive list of qualified expenses.
 Some non-qualified expenses include elective/cosmetic surgery, life insurance premiums, and childcare expenses.

 Considerations When Taking Distributions from Your Health Savings Account

-You can use your HSA money on non-medical expenses; however, it will cost you.
-You will have to pay income tax on the money you take from your HSA, and you will incur a 20% penalty on the withdrawal amount.
+You can use your HSA money on non-medical expenses; however, it may cost you.
+You could potentially have to pay income tax on the money you take from your HSA and you will incur a 20% penalty on the withdrawal amount.

-If you are age 65 or older, you can take money out for non-medical expenses – but, you will pay income tax on the amount you withdraw.
+If you are age 65 or older, you can take money out for non-medical expenses, you will pay income tax on the amount you withdraw.
 You will want to think about other required minimum distributions that you may be taking and consult with a tax professional when making this decision.

 A way to avoid paying income tax and incurring a penalty on your HSA withdrawal is to reimburse yourself for a medical expense you paid in the past.
-It’s important to note that in order to do this, you must make sure to keep receipts for medical expenses paid out-of-pocket.
-For example, if you have accumulated enough funds in your HSA to cover $10,000 worth of medical costs you paid 5 years ago, you can transfer that money from your HSA to your bank account and not pay any penalties on it.
-Remember you must include the receipt for each medical expense when you file your income taxes.
+It’s important to note that you must make sure to keep receipts for medical expenses paid out-of-pocket.

 Investment Opportunities for My HSA